App-Procurement/nodejs-samples/aws-step-workflow-ui-demo/Documentation-of-workflow-UI-demo.md

     ```
     1. It takes the selected step name and match it in the definition then makes all previous states as pass state and execute it.
     ```
+4. Full usecase json structure

+    ```json
+    {
+        "name": "GENERAL TEST CASE",
+        "description": "",
+        "assignTo": "",
+        "stages": [ array of stages json... ]
+    }
+    ```

-4. Access key and secret keys are set into a .env.local file.
+5. Access key and secret keys are set into a .env.local file.
 This file is git ignored.

     ```js
     REACT_APP_ACCESS_KEY_ID = ""
     REACT_APP_SECRET_ACCESS_KEY = ""
     ```
    <em> ** Never commit and push 'Access_key' and 'Secret_access_key' directly into github ** </em>